ustinvaskin/articles/README.md

 ## Tests

 Basic sanity tests live in the `tests/` directory.
-They ensure every post contains valid YAML front matter.
+They ensure every post contains valid YAML front matter and that any links are valid and inline HTML is well formed.
 Run them with:

 ```bash
 python3 tests/test_posts.py